Battle of Jutland: Remembrance

 The Battle of Jutland was annually celebrated as a great victory by the right wing in Weimar Germany.
-This victory was used to repress the memory of the German navy's initiation of the German Revolution of 1918–1919, as well as the memory of the defeat in World War I in general.
+This victory was used to repress the memory that the Kiel sailors' mutiny initiated the German Revolution of 1918–1919, as well as the memory of the defeat in World War I in general.
 (The celebrations of the Battle of Tannenberg played a similar role.)
 This is especially true for the city of Wilhelmshaven, where wreath-laying ceremonies and torch-lit parades were performed until the end of the 1960s.

-In 1916 Contreadmiral Friedrich von Kühlwetter (1865–1931) wrote a detailed analysis of the battle and published it in a book under the title Skagerrak (first anonymously published), which was reprinted in large numbers until after WWII and had a huge influence in keeping the battle in public memory amongst Germans as it was not tainted by the ideology of the Third Reich.
+In 1916 Contreadmiral Friedrich von Kühlwetter (1865–1931) wrote a detailed analysis of the battle and published it in a book under the title Skagerrak (first anonymously published), which was reprinted in large numbers until after World War II and had a huge influence in keeping the battle in public memory amongst Germans as it was not tainted by the ideology of the Third Reich.
 Kühlwetter built the School for Naval Officers at Mürwik near Flensburg, where he is still remembered.

-In May 2016, the 100th-anniversary commemoration of the Battle of Jutland was held.
+May 2016 marked the 100th-anniversary of the Battle of Jutland.
 On 29 May, a commemorative service was held at St Mary's Church, Wimbledon, where the ensign from HMS Inflexible is on permanent display.
 On 31 May, the main service was held at St Magnus Cathedral in Orkney, attended by the British prime minister, David Cameron, and the German president, Joachim Gauck, along with Princess Anne and Vice Admiral Sir Tim Laurence.
+Another service was held on board HMS Duncan, attended by both British and German sailors, while the German frigate Brandenburg laid a flower wreath at the site of the sinking of HMS Invincible.
+The Catholic Bishops of England and Wales suggested churches conduct a Requiem Mass for the dead on either 31 May or 1 June 2016.
 A centennial exposition was held at the Deutsches Marinemuseum in Wilhemshaven from 29 May 2016 to 28 February 2017.